Updated: Jul 13, 2022

 So here we are, as Catholic members of this great University, celebrating today our great patron, St John Fisher.
 Let’s keep what he stood for with us, especially that love of Christ.
 Let us support each other daily, by asking his prayers for us, but also in loving each other with that same sacrificial love with which Christ loves us and with which St John carried out his ministry in the Church and in the state – that sacrificial love that should have neither depth nor end, because the love of Christ for us has no depth and no end.
 Nothing can come between us and the love of Christ.

-This homily was delivered by Fr Anton Webb, Parish Priest of St Alban’s, Winslow (Bucks), at the Fisher Mass on Monday 2 May 2022.
-The Mass was celebrated at Great St Mary's, the University Church.
+This homily was preached by Fr Anton Webb, Parish Priest of St Alban’s, Winslow (Bucks), at the Fisher Mass on Monday 2 May 2022.
+The Mass was celebrated at Great St Mary’s, the University Church.

 Fr Anton Webb is Parish Priest of St Alban’s, Winslow (Bucks), and has extensive experience in prison ministry.
 He read Theology at Jesus College, University of Cambridge.